Live from the Southern Command in sunny South Florida.

 We are here at 800-282-2882.

-You know, the the Obama uh administration, the the the whole the whole leftist bunch in this country using these kids uh in global warming ads and and uh making them watch Al Gore's lying science fiction movie, getting scared to death the polar bears are gonna die and all this, and now putting these kids on health care.
+You know, the Obama administration, the whole leftist bunch in this country using these kids in global warming ads and making them watch Al Gore's lying science fiction movie, getting scared to death the polar bears are going to die and all this, and now putting these kids on health care.

-We actually did have tests, uh little little uh drills in case the Russians launched a nuke at us.
+We actually did have tests, little drills in case the Russians launched a nuke at us.

-We had a you know we had to run to an auditorium or run to an assembly center or run under our desks or do something, practicing for a nuclear attack.
+We had to run to an auditorium or run to an assembly center or run under our desks or do something practicing for a nuclear attack.

-And uh everyone over a certain age always talks about how they were scarred forever by that.
+And everyone over a certain age always talks about how they were scarred forever by that.

 I happen to have a very, very strong psychological constitution.

-I was not scarred by it at all, because I had the sense to realize that a desk was not going to protect me from 10,000 zillion degrees.
+Was not scarred by it at all because I had the sense to realize that a desk was not going to protect me from 10,000 zillion degrees.

-I mean, my my father and mother were actually thinking of we went and looked at bomb shelters.
+My father and mother were actually thinking of, we went and looked at bomb shelters.

 Now, this did not scare me.